ClickCease

 • Muscle spasms and tightness

-• Pain that gets worse after sitting or standing
+• Pain that worsens after sitting or standing for prolonged periods

-If your symptoms persist, visit a chiropractor for an adjustment.
+If these symptoms persist, it is advisable to visit a chiropractor for an adjustment.

-Sciatic pain symptoms usually start in the lower back.
-However, they can also affect the buttocks, legs, and hips.
-About 40% of people experience sciatica during their life.
+In contrast, sciatica pain symptoms typically begin in the lower back but can also affect the buttocks, legs, and hips.
+It’s estimated that around 40% of people will experience sciatica at some point in their lives.

 • Weakness or numbness in the feet or legs